vitejs/vite/docs/config/build-options.md

 Enable/disable gzip-compressed size reporting.
 Compressing large output files can be slow, so disabling this may increase build performance for large projects.

+## build.reportCompressedSizeBrotli

+- **Type:** `boolean`
+- **Default:** `false`

+Enable/disable brotli-compressed size reporting.
+Compressing large output files can be slow, so disabling this may increase build performance for large projects.

 ## build.chunkSizeWarningLimit

 - **Type:** `number`